 Inspired by The Anti-Bullying Alliance and their Choose Respect campaign, we at Hand Made Places are looking at various anti-bulling techniques and processes.
 We’re particularly interested in the ways playground design can help to combat bullying and loneliness through promoting respect amongst children.
 One such technique used in schools is the Buddy System – but more about that later!

-First, let’s look at the hard facts surrounding Anti-Bullying Week.
+First, let’s look at the hard facts surrounding bullying in schools.

-Bullying affects the lives of people across the UK, whether it’s due being bullied directly, or knowing someone who is.
-Unfortunately, you can guarantee that in life you will be made aware of the effects of bullying.
+Bullying impacts the lives of people across the UK, whether it’s due being bullied directly, or knowing someone who is.
+Unfortunately, you can guarantee that in life you will encounter the effects of bullying.

-It’s reported that 50% of young people in the UK are bullied at some point during their school life.
-This can be any form of bullying: verbal, to physical or even cyber.
+It is reported that 50% of young people in the UK are bullied at some point during their school life.
+This can be any form of bullying: verbal, physical or even cyber.
 These are all forms of bullying.